 What is an Order of Set Aside?

-A California DMV Order of Set Aside is an order of the Department that states a driver may officially resume driving after his/her driver’s license was suspended or revoked (which is different from a driver having a restricted license).
+A California DMV Order of Set Aside is an order of the Department that states you may officially resume driving after your driver’s license was suspended or revoked (which is different from you having a restricted license).

-Note that there are many situations in which a State of California DMV office can suspend or revoke a person’s driver’s license.
-For example, the Department may choose to do so after a driver:
+Note that there are many situations in which a State of California DMV office can suspend or revoke your driver’s license.
+For example, the Department may choose to do so after you:

-- gets a DUI arrest from law enforcement or a DUI conviction in criminal court,
+- get a DUI arrest from law enforcement or a DUI conviction in criminal court,

-- is determined to be a negligent operator,
+- are determined to be a negligent operator,

-- is found to be suffering from dementia, or
+- are found to be suffering from dementia, or

-- causes an accident involving a serious injury or death.
+- cause an accident involving a serious injury or death.

-No matter the specific reason, the driver in question is allowed to request an administrative hearing to challenge a DMV’s order of suspension or the revocation of driving privileges.
+No matter the specific reason, you are allowed to request an administrative hearing to challenge a DMV’s order of suspension or the revocation of driving privileges.
 This hearing is sometimes referred to as an “administrative per se hearing” in cases of driving under the influence (with a BAC of .08% or higher).

 A DMV hearing officer conducts these DMV hearings.
-He/she is in charge of gathering evidence and ruling on decisions.
+They are in charge of gathering evidence and ruling on decisions.

 According to California Vehicle Code Section 14105a, the hearing officer shall render an official decision following the completion of the hearing.
-If the decision involves an Order of Set Aside, then the affected driver may return to driving.
-In some circumstances, the driver may have to renew his/her license and pay a reinstatement fee.
+If the decision involves an Order of Set Aside, then you may return to driving.
+In some circumstances, you may have to renew your license and pay a reinstatement fee.2

 What does “set aside” really mean?

-If a hearing officer issues a formal Order of Set Aside, then it means that he/she did not find any factual or legal basis for the original suspension/revocation of the driver’s California driver’s license.
+Suppose a hearing officer issues a formal Order of Set Aside.
+In that case, they did not find any factual or legal basis for the original suspension/revocation of your California driver’s license.

-This finding clears the person’s driving record of any period of suspension/revocation.
+This finding clears your driving record of any period of suspension/revocation.
 This is a good thing since a record of suspension or revocation can:

 - cause an insurance company to increase rates of insurance, and

-- lead an employer to deny the driver certain employment opportunities.
+- lead an employer to deny you certain employment opportunities.3

 Is a set side the same as reinstatement?